alovajs/alovajs.github.io/docs/tutorial/02-getting-started/10-states-change-request.md

 ## Set to send request immediately

-`useWatcher` can also send the request immediately, [Go to the data submission chapter to read](/tutorial/getting-started/submit-form), but it should be noted that the `immediate` attribute of `useWatcher` defaults to `false`.
+`useWatcher` can also send the request immediately, [Go to the request manually chapter to read](/tutorial/getting-started/request-manually), but it should be noted that the `immediate` attribute of `useWatcher` defaults to `false`.

 ## Bind response callback